edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 ``multi conditions := (select .<city[is Conditions] order by .time);`` is a backlink, giving us access to any ``Conditions`` objects connected to a ``City`` by a link called ``city``.
 A backlink alone would look like
 this: ``.<city[is Conditions]``.
-But we might as well order them by date here so that we don't have to do it inside the Rust code, or any other programming language we might want to use.
-EdgeDB here lets us have consistent behavior regardless of which programming language we use to build an app using this data.
+But we might as well order the ``conditions`` by date here so that we don't have to do it inside the Rust code, or any other programming language we might want to use.
+Here, EdgeDB ensures that our output is consistent regardless of which programming language we use to build an app using this data.

-``City`` has an ``exclusive`` constraint for city names, which for the time being is fine but as our database grows we would want to change this because cities can have the same name.
+``City`` has an ``exclusive`` constraint for city names.
+This is fine for our simple app, but in reality we would want to change this because a city can have the same name as another.
 One possibility later on would be to give a ``City`` a computed key formed from the ``name``, ``latitude``, and ``longitude``.
-Then ``latitude`` and ``longitude`` could be cast into an ``int64`` before being cast into a ``str`` so that users could not insert a city of the same name that is 0.00001 degrees different from an existing city (i.e. the same city).
+Then ``latitude`` and ``longitude`` could be cast into an ``int64`` before being cast into a ``str`` so that users could not insert a city of the same name that is only a fraction of a degree different from an existing city (i.e. the same location).

 .. code-block:: sdl-diff